 Clearly, the blade was due for replacing.

 Now that you have the old blade exposed, you can take it with you to the hardware store to find a blade that looks just like it.
-There are two main types of blades that may fit your jigsaw, called T-shanks and U-shanks.
-You may also find “universal shank” blades, which takes the guesswork entirely out of replacing your jigsaw.
-I wound up doing the longer version of this by first guessing what type of shanks I needed and then getting it wrong, thus having to return to the store and exchange the package for the right blade type (based on there being simply more U-shank blade options than T-shanks, I guessed – incorrectly – that my cheap jigsaw is probably of the more common variety.
-When I later researched the difference between the two blades, I learned that T-shanks are becoming more popular now because they are easier to change.
+There are two main types of jigsaw blades called T-shanks and U-shanks.
+You may also find “universal shank” blades, which takes the guesswork entirely out of replacing your blade.
+I wound up doing the longer version of this by first guessing what type of shank I needed and then getting it wrong, thus having to return to the store and exchange the package for the right type of blade (based on there being simply more U-shank blade options than T-shanks, I guessed – incorrectly – that my cheap jigsaw is probably of the more common variety.
+When I later researched the difference between the two blades, I learned that T-shank blades are becoming more popular now because they are easier to change.
 Go fig.).

-It is also important to note the blades themselves can be specialized for wood, fast-cutting, metal, PVC pipe, and so on.
+It is also important to note the blades themselves can be specialized for a wide variety of materials (wood, fast-cutting, metal, PVC pipe, and so on).
 Choose whatever blows your dress up; I chose a variety pack.

-When you know you have the right blade type, slip the end into the grip and tighten the screws to hold the blade in place.
-An optional step is to screw it in backwards (for most people and uses for this tool, the teeth of the blade should face OUT) and then unscrew, turn, and screw it back in again.
+When you know you have the proper blade type, slip the end into the grip and tighten the screws to hold the fresh blade in place.
+Should you go this route, you’ll need a screwdriver and I cannot emphasize this enough, patience.
+An optional step is to screw it in backwards (for most people and uses for this tool, the teeth of the blade should face OUT, toward the front of the saw) and then unscrew, turn, and screw it back in again.
 This is entirely up to you and how much time you feel like wasting.
 Then, just as you unscrewed everything, put everything back together again.